KainNhantumbo/portifolio.dev/data/posts/why semantic markup is significant for Your website optimization.md

 You can contend that visual styling is a specialized component of your site, and all things considered, enclosing a title by a section label will to some degree hurt your site in fact, as in your title will have a more modest text dimension and textual style weight than it ought to (on the grounds that passage is dependably more modest than headings).

-## Conventional and unsemanic markup
+## Conventional and un-semantic markup

 You could likewise wrap a section inside one of HTML's conventional HTML labels for example the exemplary `<div>` tag.
 Utilizing a `<div>` to fold over a passage or title, or other text, would be semantically wrong, however it will not obliterate your site's specialized highlights.
 Your site will in any case work, yet very much like with the heading/section model over, it will play with your typography (text organizing).